gipo355/patch-idea-zsh-go/README.md

 # patch-jetbrains-ide

+⚠ requires using jetbrains-toolbox

 Small CLI utility to patch JetBrains desktop files to use a shell to launch the IDE and inherit the environment variables (paths to runtimes, etc.)

+- It will find all the desktop files in the local data directory (usually ~/.local/share/applications)
+- list all the JetBrains IDEs installed (e.g. `jetbrains-{name}-{hash}.desktop`)
-It will find all the desktop files in the local data directory and patch them to use the shell you choose (sh/bash/zsh) and the path to the shell executable.
+- patch them to use the shell you choose (sh/bash/zsh) and the path to the shell executable. (replaces the `Exec` line by appending the shell executable to the path)

 The shell executable is chosen by the user, and the path to the shell executable is determined by the operating system.